BrentGrammer/ModernizeJSApp/README.md

 - `npm install`
 - (Optional) If using tests, run `box install` to install dependencies for TestBox
+  - Note: requires installing Command Box on your local machine.

 ### Start the server with Docker and run Vite bundler